 - DHCP-Authoritative = Checked

 - When these values are entered as shown above, click Save and Apply Settings

-- Select Service tab and then Under OpenVPN Client, click Enable and enter information as shown below:
+- Select the Service tab and then Under OpenVPN Client, click Enable and enter information as shown below:

 - Server IP/Name: Enter the server address of your desired VPN server.
 You can find Surfshark server VPN name/address here